dawnteigh/Studio-Ghibli-Watchlist-App/README.md

 When the application loads, a list of Studio Ghibli animated films will be clickable on the left-hand side of the screen.
 Clicking on one will bring up a short description of the film, and from there you will be able to add it to your favorites or watchlist.

-You can then view your lists by using the buttons in the sidebar.
+You can then view your lists by using the buttons atop the sidebar.
+While in list view, you can simply click the image of a film to display its info again.
 The list view also allows you to remove films, so keeping your watchlist up to date is a breeze.

 ## Acknowledgements